koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ### Create a file into a directory

-Let's test creating a file into a directory.
+Next, let's fix the tests creating a file into a directory.

 `commitMount` is called from `child` to `parent`.
 So when `commitMount` for a file is called, the parent directory hasn't been created yet.